 High blood pressure is another risk factor for cardiovascular disease such as myocardial infarction, heart failure, stroke, and renal failure.
 In numerous studies rats were given a sucrose solution instead of water to drink, showing that in some period of time their systolic blood pressure was elevated.
 Sucrose consumption stimulates the sympathetic system.
 Studies have shown that glucose intake can also significantly raise cytosolic free calcium concentrations in vascular smooth muscle cells.
 Increases in vascular smooth muscle calcium concentrations are associated with vasoconstriction and vascular resistance, which can increase blood pressure.
 A 15-years study found that people who got 17% to 21% of their calories from added sugar had a 38% higher risk of dying from cardiovascular disease compared to those who consumed 8% of their calories as added sugar.
 Obesity, hypertension and dyslipidemia induced by high sugar intake are significant cardiovascular disease factors, which are persistent as well in patients with diabetes.

 It has been estimated that there are over one billion individuals worldwide who are currently obese and by the year 2030 this number is going to rise to 1.5 billion individuals if current trend continues.
+However the most common question is “Is it safe to consume sugar if I have obesity?”
+The fast answer is yes, but you need to be careful.
 Obesity was initially seen primarily in the wealthy countries, who would have been the only ones able to afford sugar, for example the rise in sugar intake in United Kingdom and United States closely correlates with the rise in obesity rates observed in these countries.
 Furthermore, the later introduction of sugar to developing countries also correlates with the later rise in their rates of obesity and comorbidities.

 Nowadays it is an obesity pandemic.
 In the USA, it has been estimated that 33.8 % of adults, over 66 million individuals, are obese, while an additional 74 million are overweight.
 It is estimated that the prevalence of obesity grew a shocking 40 % over the last 30 years.
 In European countries, obesity ranges from 20 to 30% and the rates are even higher in Australia, South America, and the Middle East.
 Numerous studies linked the ingestion of added sugars to obesity.
 Why?